Cadasta/cadasta-docs/en/organizations.md

 # Organizations

-As a first time user, your priority may be to set up an organizational account to manage projects, users and data collection forms.
+If your organization doesn't already exist in the Cadasta platform, then one of the first things you need to do is set up your organization's account.
+You'll use your organizational account to manage projects, organization members, data collection forms, and more.

-To create a new organization:
+### Creating a New Organization

 1. On the project index page select **Organizations**.